Circle of Death

 If you draw a Jack, you get to play a quick game of Never Have I Ever.
 All the remaining players must hold up three fingers.
 You state “Never have I ever…” and add an action that you think the other players have never done.

 If there are players that have done the action that you mentioned, they need to fold down a finger.
-The player to your right then gives the next statement and the game goes on.
+The player to your right then gives the next statement, and the game continues.
 The first player who folds down all their fingers must drink.

 Queen is for questions.

-If you draw a Queen, you must answer a question from each player.
+If you draw a Queen “Circle of Death”, you must answer a question from each player.
 If you fail to answer a question, you must take a drink.
 If you answer every question, everyone else must drink instead.

 The 4th King